'Believe, Achieve, Succeed' underpins the Vision Statement of Copley Junior School.

 To read our 'Promoting British Values' Policy, please click here.

-Please find below our 2020-2021 British Values Statement.
-This provides an overview of our coverage of British Values and the impact this has had.
+Please find below our 2021-2022 British Values Statement.
+This provides an overview of our coverage of British Values and the planned impact will have.

 Spiritual, Moral, Social and Cutural Development